DavidRMorphew/my-bricks-app-backend/README.md

 * (3) Checking each set in the database to see if you
     - (a) own all of the parts needed to build it
     - (b) own enough of each type of part to build it

-(If you change the sets that you own, you'll need to run a new search, since any change in the sets you own clears out the results for the search—to avoid presenting outdated data.
-Read more about it in the second example of my [blog](https://davidrmorphew.medium.com/using-switch-case-in-react-redux-to-make-state-change-dependencies-8ade636a4e39).)

 ## Installation